ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 Save the ini file, and leave the file open in the editor.

 =============DIV20==
-Option    All options = off
+STEP 0		Option    All options = off

 Double click the SwitchSourceTemplate.exe file to run it.
 A black console window should momentarily open and then close.